AmoebeLabs/swiss-army-knife-card-manual/docs/basics/coordinate-system.md

 - A Toolset has a default 100x100 grid size.
 It does NOT depend on the size of a card.
 - The top-left is the origin (0,0)
 - The center coordinates of a toolset are (50,50)
-- All tool dimensions are relative to the default toolset grid size: a line with a length of 10 means 10% of the grid.
+- All tool dimensions are relative to the default toolset grid size: a line with a length of 10 means 10% of this default grid.

 The next paragraph shows an example, and the paragraphs thereafter more details.